lukaslid/Parduotuve/README.md

 For form validation I used jquery validation plugin, because I wanted to display errors inside of bootstrap modal.

 The data table has button column which makes the order complete or incomplete.
 When order completion button is clicked buyer gets an email informing about the completion.

-As of this moment mail send does not work because after deploying I realised I cannot use default sandbox domain in mailgun and have to create my own.
-New domain verification takes up to 24 - 48 hours.